-These three distinctive but linked specialisms offer global impact and lucrative investment opportunities - with more than 23% of funding already sourced from overseas.
+The Liverpool City Region is a global powerhouse in infection prevention & control, materials chemistry, Al solutions & emerging technologies.
+These three distinctive but linked specialisms offer worldwide impact and lucrative investment opportunities - with more than 23% of funding already sourced from overseas.